learn-co-curriculum/react-props-movie-lab/README.md

 1. `defaultProps` should be assigned in `MovieCard` for all four of the props:
   - `title` receives an 'Unknown' string
   - `IMDBRating` simply gets assigned to false
   - `genres` should receive a value that will work with our `CardBack` component's rendering method for genres.
-The DOM should read: 'No Genre(s) Found'
+The screen should read: 'No Genre(s) Found'
   - `posterURL` should get the `defaultPoster`, which is already imported in `MovieCard`
 2. pass the correct props to the correct back/front components (**Note:** the `posterMap` already takes care of converting a string into the appropriate poster asset)